phronmophobic/clj-cef/README.md

 All Cef* structs are automatically reference counted and managed by `clj-cef`.
 However, non Cef* struct data received from callbacks or provided to cef are not.

-To prevent from crashing the JVM, follow these simple rules:
+To prevent from crashing the JVM, follow these rules:
 - Retain references to any non Cef* struct data provided in calls to cef
 - Make copies of any data received from cef callbacks that will outlast the callback call.